-Publications based on observations collected at ESO telescopes must state this in a footnote to the article's title or in the acknowledgments, as outlined on the ESO publications policy webpage.
+Publications based on observations collected at ESO telescopes must state this in a footnote to the article's title or in the acknowledgments, as outlined on the ESO publications policy page.
 The observing run ID(s) must be clearly identified by their ESO reference number(s) as shown in the following example:

-"Based on observations collected at the European Southern Observatory under ESO programme 0103.C-1234(A)."
+"Based on observations collected at the European Organisation for Astronomical Research in the Southern Hemisphere under ESO programme 0102.C-1234(A)."